Colleges by Location

 Student Services

-New Mexico Institute of Mining and Technology offers a number of services vital for a pleasant and safe life on campus.
+At New Mexico Institute of Mining and Technology, there are many amenities required for a comfortable and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of New Mexico Institute of Mining and Technology.

 All in all, campus life at New Mexico Institute of Mining and Technology is rich and vibrant and provides all you need for a comfortable stay.